 Before contacting our office to speak to a VAWA immigration lawyer, if you’re in an abusive relationship and need help, you should look for domestic violence support resources such as shelters, hotlines, and counseling.
 One good starting point may be the National Domestic Violence Hotline: 1-800-799-SAFE (7233).
-Some LA-specific violence prevention resources can also be found here.
+Explore Los Angeles violence prevention resources tailored to the local community.

 VAWA: What Is It?